 In addition to competition with our larger competitors, we face competition from local quick service pizza delivery restaurants and new competitors such as fast casual pizza concepts.
 We also face competitive pressures from an array of food delivery concepts and aggregators delivering for quick service or dine in restaurants, using new delivery technologies or delivering for competitors who previously did not have delivery capabilities, some of which may have more effective marketing or delivery service capabilities.
 The emergence or growth of new competitors, in the pizza category or in the food service industry generally, may make it difficult for us to maintain or increase our market share and could negatively impact our sales and our system-wide restaurant operations.
-We also face increasing competitors respond more effectively to changes in consumer preferences or increase their market share, it could have a negative effect on our business.
+We also face increasing competition from other home delivery services and grocery stores that offer an increasing variety of prepped or prepared meals in response to consumer demand.
+In addition, if our competitors respond more effectively to changes in consumer preferences or increase their market share, it could have a negative effect on our business.
 As a result, our sales can be directly and negatively impacted by actions of our competitors, the emergence or growth of new competitors, consumer sentiment or other factors outside our control.

 One of our competitive strengths is our "BETTER INGREDIENTS.
-BETTER PIZZA.[®]" brand promise.
+BETTER PIZZA.®" brand promise.
 This means we may use ingredients that cost more than the ingredients some of our competitors may use.
 Because of our investment in higher-quality ingredients, we could have lower profit margins than some of our competitors if we are not able to establish a quality differentiator that resonates with consumers.
 Our sales may be particularly impacted as competitors increasingly emphasize lower-cost menu options.